• Skip to main content

 A good example is the Small Business Grants Initiative, which runs a monthly competition to give away £5,000 to support business growth.

-In conclusion, there is a myriad of options for starting or growing your online (or offline) business.
+In conclusion, there are many options for starting or growing your online (or offline) business.
 Be careful to choose what is necessary for your business, offering you the right balance of flexibility and cost.

-If you’re considering starting a small business or side hustle, then you should join the below Free 5 day course to get started:
+If you’re considering starting a small business or side hustle, then you should join our community to get coaching and support from others on a similar journey:

 Related: